MoniMurray/piano-teacher/README.md

 ## Future feature ideas

-If this website were to be used by a real-world Piano teacher I would include payment links, ie. via Paypal or Revolut, and enable the user to block-book lessons.
+If this website were to be used by a real-world Piano teacher I would include payment links, ie. via Paypal or Revolut, to enable the user to block-book lessons.

 ## Testing